PanCakeConnaisseur/user_backend_sql_raw/README.md

     - *db_port* is optional and defaults to `5432`
     - the rest is mandatory
 2. **queries** that this app will use to query the db.
 These will be passed verbatim to the [prepare()](http://php.net/manual/en/pdo.prepare.php) method of a PDO object.
+You don't need to configure queries for all user attributes.
+For example if you use the default user home simply leave the query `get_home` empty, i.e. `'get_home' => '',`.
+User Backend SQl Raw will recognize this and [communicate](https://docs.nextcloud.com/server/13/developer_manual/api/OCP/UserInterface.html#OCP\UserInterface::implementsActions) to Nextcloud that this feature is not available.
+    - For user authentication (i.e. login) you need at least `get_password_hash_for_user` and `user_exists`.
+All other queries are optional.
 3. **hash algorithm** (`hash_algorithm_for_new_passwords`) used for creation of new passwords
+    - This one is optional and, if you leave it empty, defaults to `bcrypt` ($2y$).
+    - The other supported hash algorithms are MD5-CRYPT, SHA-256-CRYPT, SHA-512-CRYPT and Argon2i.
+    The config values are `md5`, `sha256`, `sha512`, `argon2i` respectively, e.g.
+      `'hash_algorithm_for_new_passwords' => 'sha512',`.
+Or you can explicitly set `bcrypt`.
-    - This one is optional.
-By default, if you leave the parameter empty, bcrypt ($2y$) will be used.
-This parameter only sets the hash algorithm used for the creation of new passwords.
+    - This parameter only sets the hash algorithm used for the creation of new passwords.
 For checking a password the hash algorithm will be [detected automatically](http://php.net/manual/en/function.password-verify.php) and all common crypt formats are recognized.
-So you should set this parameter if your user db is used by software that does not support bcrypt.
-The other supported hash algorithms are MD5-CRYPT, SHA-256-CRYPT and SHA-512-CRYPT.
-The config values are `md5`, `sha256` an `sha512` respectively, e.g. `'hash_algorithm_for_new_passwords' => 'sha512',`.
+    - Argon2i is only supported by PHP 7.2.0 and higher.

 ### Queries
 - The queries use named parameters.
 You have to use the exact names as shown in the examples.
 For example to retrieve the hash for a user the query named `get_password_hash_for_user` will be used.
 Adjust it to your custom SQL query and simply put `:username` where you are referring to the username of the user trying to login.